 In the first step, the researcher must conduct the analyses individually for every school (in the case of educational data) or some other unit in the system.

 The first step can be very well explained with the help of the following example.
 The student’s academic scores in science are regressed on a set of student level predictor variables like a student’s background and a binary variable representing the student’s sex.

 In the first step of Hierarchical Linear Modeling, the equation would be expressed mathematically as the following:

 (Science)ij=β0j+β1j(SBG)ij+β2j(Male)ij+eij. β0 would signify the level of performance for each school under consideration after controlling the SBG (student’s background) and sex. β1 and β2 indicate the extent to which inequalities exist among the student with respect to the two different variables taken under consideration.

-In the second step, the regression parameters obtained from the first step of the analyses become the outcome variables of interest.
+In the second step, the regression parameters that are obtained from the first step of Hierarchical Linear Modeling become the outcome variables of interest.

 The second step can be very well explained with the help of the following example.
 The outcome variables mean the estimate of the magnitude of consequence of the policy variable.
 The β0j is given by the following formula:

 β0j = Y00 + Y01(class size)j + Y02 (Discipline)j + U01.